UofT-DSI/building_software/assignments/Homework2.md

-# Building Software Homework 2
+# Building Robust Software Homework 2

 ## Task 1: Errors
 Open the script you created in Building Software Homework 1 (the script version of Python Assignment 2)